This was never in the pattern

 For a time in my twenties, I had a job that could only be described as cushy.
 The kind where nothing much happened, and then, at 5:30 p.m., everyone dispersed in a choreographed mass exodus.

 During this period, I went to the bar at the Mandarin Oriental almost every other weekday.
-It had an expensive emptiness I found compelling back then—floor-to-ceiling windows opening onto KLCC Park, a ceiling that curved in sweeping, architectural folds like the interior of a shell.
+It had an expensive emptiness I found compelling—floor-to-ceiling windows opening onto KLCC Park, a ceiling that curved in sweeping, architectural folds like the interior of a shell.

 Over time, I got to know one of the bartenders—Aras, early thirties, part-time MBA, dating a Chinese girl he once described as “wild,” which was probably shorthand for something he was either too embarrassed or too inarticulate to explain.
 These are the only details that have stuck.